29 Dec The story of Kuno

 Through the Rick Hansen Accessibility Certification program and certification, I started out by providing volunteer ratings for a dozen buildings.
 I was assigned a good range of building types, and it gave me good training for the rating process out on the field.
 I have since rated 40 completed building sites, and I provide ongoing pre-construction consultation for organizations.
 It is very rewarding work.

-So it was the house for my cousin that led me in this incredible journey.
+So it was the house for my cousin that led me in this adventure.
 I made many special friends during the process.
 And I created Kuno.

 I’m not sure where this work will lead, and I keep an open mind.
 It has pushed me to do new things, to fly all over the country, to meet an inspiring set of people, and to see the built environment in a completely new way.
 I have been talking with new friends and contacts to do side projects with a focus on inclusivity.
 And now that work is abundant, it may be the year to seek help, bring people into the Kuno team to make the city a better place for all.